uc-cdis/BRH-documentation/docs/15-monitor_compute_usage.md

 1. Workspace Page
 2. Workspace Account Manager

+Two important notes:

+* This usage reporting is only available for users with a persistent paymodel; it is not available for the trial access accounts.
-An important note is that the usage reported in either of these places generally **does not immediately update as you use the workspace**.
+* Usage reported in either of these places generally **does not immediately update as you use the workspace**.
 AWS reports updated usage about three times per day.

 ### 1. Monitor usage on the **Workspace page**